Maike-Anthony/MyArrayList/README.md

 # MyArrayList
-A customized array list class to substitute the inbuilt one.
+A customized array list class to use instead of the inbuilt one.